tanajiwaje/TelegramBot/README.md

 # TelegramBot
+Step 1:
-Step 1:Create a Telegram Account if you dont already have a telegram account,download the telegram app on your phone or desktop and sign up.
+  >Create a Telegram Account if you dont already have a telegram account,download the telegram app on your phone or desktop and sign up.

 Step 2:Create a new Bot using BotFather
   >Open Telegram and search for BotFather,which is an official bot provided by     Telegram to manage other bots